LucidtechAI/las-docs/tutorials/setup_predict_and_approve.md

 In this tutorial you will learn how to setup a simple workflow that allows you to handle any type of documents in a safe and semi-automatic way.

+TODO: ADD AN IMAGE OF THE WORKFLOW HERE!

 The workflow in this tutorial will consist of two steps:
 * automatic prediction